nsgrantham/slg-ncsu-2015-spring/README.md

 ## Schedule of talks

-If you would like to give a talk on an available data below, please email `slg@stat.ncsu.edu` with your name + proposed topic.
+If you would like to give a talk on an available date below, please either:

+- fork this repository, add yourself to the schedule, and submit a pull request, or
+- email `slg@stat.ncsu.edu` with your name + proposed topic + date preference.

 |Talk|Date|Topic|Presenter(s)|
 |----|----|-----|------------|